 Bitcoin does not not scale because it is a massively replicated public ledger.
 Thus any real solution means making the ledger not massively replicated.
 Which means either centralization, a central bank digital currency, which is the path Ethereum is walking, or privacy.

-You cure both blockchain bloat and blockchain analysis by not putting the data on the reliable broadcast channel in the first place, rather than doing what Monero does, putting it on the blockchain in cleverly encrypted form, bloating the blockchain with chaff intended to obfuscate against blockchain analysis.
+You cure both blockchain bloat and blockchain analysis by not putting the data on the total order broadcast channel in the first place, rather than doing what Monero does, putting it on the blockchain in cleverly encrypted form, bloating the blockchain with chaff intended to obfuscate against blockchain analysis.

 This explanation is going to require you to know what a graph, vertex, edge, root, and leaf is, what a directed acyclic graph (dag) is, what a hash is, what a blockchain is, and how hashes make blockchains possible.
 And what an SQL index is and what it does, and what a primary SQL index is and what it does.
 You need to know what a transaction output is in the context of blockchains, and what an unspent transaction output (utxo) is.
 Other terms will be briefly and cryptically explained as necessary.